RodZill4/material-maker/material_maker/doc/node_simple_image.rst

 Parameters
 ++++++++++

+The **Image** node has two parameters:

-The image node has a single parameter that defines the image file the node provides.
+* The first parameter defines the image file the node provides.
   It can be modified by clicking the thumbnail and selecting a new image file.
+* **Fix Aspect Ratio** will scale the height of non-square images to maintain the correct aspect ratio.

 The supported formats are BMP, HDR, JPEG, PNG, SVG, TGA and WebP.